Yari-Carelli/Django-Blog/README.md

 - Newsletter subscription form
 - Like/Unlike posts/comments
 - Tags widget
-- Contact form where users can enter their name, email address, and message, and the website will email the message to the staff (with the user's email as the reply-to.)
+- Contact form where users can enter their name, email address, and message, and the website will email the message to the staff (with the user's email as the reply-to)
+- Use the social apps feature of AllAuth  to add single sign-on functionality using Google, Facebook, or another authentication provider

 #